-Amazon sees its palm recognition tech in stadiums, offices
+Amazon sees broad audience for its palm recognition tech

-SEATTLE (AP) — Amazon has introduced new palm recognition technology in a pair of Seattle stores and sees broader uses in places like stadiums and offices.
+SEATTLE (AP) — Amazon has introduced new palm recognition technology in a pair of Seattle stores and sees a broader potential audience in stadiums, offices and other gated or secured locations.

-Customers at the stores near Amazon’s campus in Washington can flash a palm for entry and to buy goods.
+Customers at the stores near Amazon’s campus in Washington can flash a palm for entry into secured areas and buy goods.

 The company chose palm recognition, according to Dilip Kumar, vice president of Physical Retail & Technology, because it’s more private than other biometric technology, and a person would be required to purposefully flash a palm at the Amazon One device to engage.